 Support information for Ratio Deco Decompression Procedures

-There’s a difference between a decompression model and a decompression strategy, one of the best proposition for it is what JP Imbert called a “multi model approach to decompression safety”, other interesting idea is “Ratio Deco.”
-Both are valid, very useful and base on the same principles; but be aware, the applications are differents.
+There’s a difference between a decompression model and a decompression strategy, one of the best propositions for it is what JP Imbert called a “multi model approach to decompression safety”, another interesting idea is “Ratio Deco.”
+Both are valid, extremely useful and based on the same principles; but be aware, the applications are different.

 First, will start on the easy one, critical volume model, here the decompression strategy consists in managing and controlling bubble size in one specific tissue to avoid type 1 DCS during ascent.
-Critical volume is the maximum volume of released inert gases that the body can deal with in a limited period of time.
-In order to avoid DCS, this total volume should never exceed the critical volume at any time.
+Critical volume is the maximum volume of released inert gases that the body can deal with in a limited period.
+To avoid DCS, this total volume should never exceed the critical volume at any time.

-Tables like Comex or Navy are good on preventing DCS and by-product of build in procedures also prevent type 2 DCS- mainly by slow ascent procedures to the first stop or restrictions on repetitive diving, etc.
+Tables like Comex or Navy are good for preventing DCS and by-product of build in procedures also prevent type 2 DCS- by slow ascent procedures to the first stop or restrictions on repetitive diving, etc.